-I originally set up the site to make sure that I always had access to a small toolbox of cognitive behavioral therapy resources – it's heartening to know that therapists all over the world find this helpful too.
-I have a particular interest in developing resources to improve best practise in delivering evidence-based CBT interventions.
-Over time I've become more interested in creating materials which explain complex concepts as simply and clearly as possible, making the best use of design and typography that I can.
+I originally developed the site to ensure that I always had access to a toolbox of cognitive behavioral therapy resources wherever I was working.
+It’s heartening to know that therapists all over the world find this helpful too.
+I have particular interests in developing resources to improve best practice in the delivery of evidence-based CBT, formulating with a focus on transdiagnostic mechanisms, and third-wave cognitive and behavioral therapies.

-Many of the ideas here are not my own, and I gratefully acknowledge the therapists and researchers who have shared their insights with the world.
-I am also tremendously grateful to the clients I have worked with who have helped me to refine these resources, and who continually help me to understand the magic of therapy.
-I always try to cite the original source of ideas – please let me know if I've missed a citation.
-Contributions to Psychology Tools are always welcomed: if you have created any materials that you would like to share please consider sending them in.
+Many of the ideas collected here are not my own, and I gratefully acknowledge the therapists and researchers who have shared their insights with the world.
+I am also tremendously grateful to the clients I have worked with who have helped me to refine these resources, and who continually remind me that therapy is about more than tools.

-Psychology Tools accepts no liability for any consequences arising from the use of any of the resources made available on this website: good practice guidelines suggest that professionals should work within the bounds of their own competencies, and should receive appropriate supervision.
+Psychology Tools accepts no liability for any consequences arising from the use of any of the resources made available on this website.
+Good practice guidelines suggest that professionals should work within the bounds of their own competencies, and should receive appropriate supervision.
 Materials supplied here are intended to support good practice, not to replace it.
 Please read the full terms and conditions.

 Frequently asked questions

-Q: Can I use these resources in a session with my client?
+Q: I'm a therapist - can I use these resources in sessions with my clients?

 Q: Can I give away copies of these resources?

-A: Yes - you are welcome to print them for your clients, to email copies, or to direct clients towards the Psychology Tools website.
+A: Yes.
+You are welcome to print them for your clients, to email copies, or to direct clients towards the Psychology Tools website.
 If you're using the resources professionally you are encouraged to support the mission by signing up for Psychology Tools Pro.

 Q: Can I sell these worksheets?